-a) We did not audit the financial Statements/financial information of 4246 domestic branches and 34 foreign branches whose financial statements reflects total Assets of ₹52639874 Lakhs and total revenue of ₹ 3202626 Lakhs for the year ended on that date, as considered in the standadone financial statements.
+5. Other Matters a) We did not audit the financial Statements/financial information of 2814 domestic branches (including other accounting units and Centralized Processing Centres) and 31 foreign branches whose financial statements reflects total Assets of ₹ 4.85,112.22 Crores and total revenue of ₹ 24,68.03.7 Crores for the year ended on that date, as considered in the standalone financial statements.
+These branches and processing centres cover 46.84% of total advances, 58.85% of total deposits and 52.08% of Non-Performing assets as at 31st March 2022 and 31.20% of revenue for the year ended on 31st March 2022.
 The financial statements/information of these branches have been audited by the Bank's Statutory Branch Auditors whose reports have been furnished to us, and in our opinion in so far as it relates to the amounts and disclosures included in respect of branches, is based solely on the reports of such branch auditors.
+Pursuant to Note No. C-16 of Schedule 18 regarding amendments in financial statements, this report supersedes our earlier report issued on May 13, 2022.